CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 In this task, we will implement a simple packet filtering type of firewall, which inspects each incoming and outgoing packets, and enforces the firewall policies set by the administrator.
 Since the packet processing is done within the kernel, the filtering must also be done within the kernel.
-Therefore, it seems that implement- ing such a firewall requires us to modify theLinuxkernel.
+Therefore, it seems that implement- ing such a firewall requires us to modify the Linux kernel.
 In the past, this had to be done by modifying and rebuilding the kernel.
-The modernLinuxoperating systems provide several new mechanisms to facil- itate the manipulation of packets without rebuilding the kernel image.
-These two mechanisms areLoadable Kernel Module(LKM) andNetfilter.
+The modern Linux operating systems provide several new mechanisms to facil- itate the manipulation of packets without rebuilding the kernel image.
+These two mechanisms are Loadable Kernel Module(LKM) and Netfilter.

 Notes about containers.
 Since all the containers share the same kernel, kernel modules are global.
 There- fore, if we set a kernel model from a container, it affects all the containers and the host.
 For this reason, it